Proper polyhedral divisors and torus actions over arbitrary fields: The category of proper polyhedral divisors

 \section{The category of proper polyhedral divisors}

-Let $k$ be a field and $\sep{k}$ be a separable closure.
-It is known that split affine toric $k$-varieties arise from cones in $N_{\Q}$.
-The main goal of this section is to present the combinatorial objects that generalize cones for any affine normal $k$-variety endowed with an effective action of a split algebraic $k$-torus.
-These objects were introduced by Altmann and Hausen \cite{altmannhausen} for algebraically closed fields of characteristic zero.
+It is known that split affine toric varieties over $k$ arise from cones in $N_{\Q}$.
+The main goal of this section is to present the objects that generalize cones for any affine normal variety over $k$ endowed with an effective action of a split algebraic torus over $k$.
+These objects were introduced by Altmann and Hausen \cite{AH06} for algebraically closed fields of characteristic zero.
 However, the definitions work over any field.